-One goal of Movebank is to enable small and large collaborations to advance research, wildlife management, and conservation efforts.
-Read about some of the collaborations that Movebank helps to support on our Partners page.
-While each collaboration is unique, the following steps provide general tips for how Movebank can be used to plan and carry out a successful collaborative project.
+One goal of Movebank is to enable coordinated projects to advance research, wildlife management and conservation efforts.
+You can read about some of these efforts on our Partners page.
+The following steps provide guidance for using Movebank to plan and carry out a successful project involving multiple data owners.

 Define a clear research question and outline the data needs for addressing it.
-Researchers will be more excited to participate in a well-planned project to which their data and expertise will be a valuable contribution.
+Researchers will be more excited to participate in a well-planned project to which their data and expertise will make a valuable contribution.
 Consider what taxonomic, geographic, temporal, methodological or other data characteristics define studies that are relevant for your proposed use.
 For example, usable data might require a minimum location accuracy, sampling rate or sample size, or be limited based on other data attributes, such as an analysis of only adult movements.

-Write a data sharing agreement that you and each participant can sign.
-A formal agreement can clarify how your collaboration will work and prevent miscommunication.
-Here is a sample data sharing agreement you are welcome to use.
-The agreement could specify
+Prepare a data-sharing agreement that you and each participant can sign.
+A formal agreement can clarify expectations and prevent miscommunication.
+The agreement can specify

 - who owns and is contributing data,